albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 Hover the mouse over a field in the table to see a tooltip giving more information about the error.

+You can also click on the :error-style:`red error message` to see all errors found in the flight plan.

+See also :ref:`ui-messages`.

 .. warning::

-       Note that flight plans are still usable in *Little Navmap* although saving and exporting to other formats is limited and can lead to unexpected results.
+       Note that flight plans with errors are still usable in *Little Navmap* although saving and exporting to other formats is limited and can lead to unexpected results.